-sweep spec See "General Sweep Specification" on page 188.
+sweep\spec See "General Sweep Specification" on page 191.

 SNAPSHOT Use snapshots created by a previous transient analysis.
-For full details, see "Snapshots" on page 247.

-snapstart Index of first snapshot.
+For full details, see snapstart Index of first snapshot.
 Snapshots are counted in the order in which they are created.
 The first is 0.
 Use STP 0 0 0 to specify all available snapshots.